evelynriossf/VVV/README.md

 Run 'vagrant halt apache' to halt the apache server.

-Note: it is not recommended to run both boxes at once, as they both rely on the same http rewrite rules.
+Warning: it is not recommended to run both boxes at once, as they both rely on the same http rewrite rules.

 Varying Vagrant Vagrants is an open source [Vagrant](http://vagrantup.com) configuration focused on [WordPress](http://wordpress.org) development.
 VVV is [MIT Licensed](https://github.com/varying-vagrant-vagrants/vvv/blob/master/LICENSE).